 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
-Staff however, are well placed to observe girls day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+All staff however, are well placed to observe girls day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-If staff have a mental health concern about a child that is also a safeguarding concern, they must contact the Designated Safeguarding Lead or a Deputy who will work with the Mental Health and Wellbeing Lead responsibility for pupils and has effective relationships with partner agencies in relation to these pupils (for example, Virtual School for Children in Care).
+If staff have a mental health concern about a child that is also a safeguarding concern, they must contact the Designated Safeguarding Lead or a Deputy who will work with the Mental Health and Wellbeing Lead.